What is progressive supranuclear palsy?

 Progressive supranuclear palsy (PSP) is a complex condition that affects the brain.

-brain affected by the disorder — the section above 2 small areas called nuclei.
+brain affected by the disorder.
+It's the section above small areas called nuclei in

 PSP is more common in men than women.
 Most of the time, it affects people in late middle age or older.